 PIM components and tools include more benefits than spreadsheets or manual solutions could ever offer.

-By unifying product information in a single repository, companies can derive maximum value by delivering quality product information.
-This reduces the risks and delays that come with displaying outdated or incomplete information.
+Companies can derive maximum value from delivering quality product information by unifying product information in a single repository.
+This reduces the risks and delays associated with displaying outdated or incomplete information.

 The flexibility the PIM system affords allows for significant customization.

 With an expert team, you can configure your PIM to include the specific components you need to manage all of your product information.
-However, it’s always best to make sure you add only what you need, meaning only what you’ll use.
+However, it’s always best to add only what you need, meaning only what you’ll use.

-Now that you know all about what a PIM is, click here to see what Catsy can do for you.
+Now that you know what a PIM is, click here to see what Catsy can do for you.